Feature Matrix

 | Analytics & Reporting | Pro Team+ | |

 Data as of February 2026.
-Zendesk Guide pricing reflects required Zendesk Suite bundle.
-Features are based on publicly available vendor documentation.
+Zendesk Guide is not sold standalone and requires purchase of Zendesk Suite.
+Features based on publicly available information and vendor documentation.

 Strengths & Weaknesses